jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 Typical problems and topics include data structures, algorithms, discrete mathematics, programming language design, etc.
 Computer Science curricula introduce students to the entire computer tech stack from logic gates at the bottom up to applications at the top.
-I used to chuckle to myself that the title of every college Computer Science text book I had through my undergraduate degree (and some of my graduate degree) often began with _An Introduction to ..._ .
+I used to chuckle to myself that the title of every college Computer Science text book I had through my undergraduate degree (and some in my graduate degree) often began with _An Introduction to ..._ .
 When were we going to get past the introduction?

 These are foundational concepts.